Passenger’s Fart Causes Inflight Brawl, Plane Forced To Make Emergency Landing

 The pilot for a Transavia Airlines flight headed to Amsterdam Schiphol from Dubai had to make an emergency landing in Vienna after a passenger’s fart caused a brawl inside the plane.

-As reported by Metro the fight took place because a passenger will not stop farting.
-Two men sitting next to the passenger was not happy with his flatulence and asked him to stop.
+As reported by Metro, the fight took place because a passenger would not stop farting.
+Two men sitting next to the passenger were not happy with his flatulence and asked him to stop.
 A man complained about the passenger’s fart to the crew of the low-cost Dutch airline, but they did not help out.

-Since no one in the plane is addressing their concerns, the passengers took matters into their own hands, and a fight ensued.
+Since no one in the plane was addressing their concerns, the passengers took matters into their own hands and a fight ensued.
 The pilot reportedly issued a warning to the individuals involved, but the altercation continued.
 The fight forced the pilot to steer the plane to Vienna airport for an emergency landing.

 When the aircraft landed, the police together with their dogs boarded the plane to offload the passengers.
 Two men and two women were asked to leave the plane as the pilot reported having “passengers on a rampage.”